Quickly exit this site by pressing the Escape key Leave this site

 We are working hard to proactively drive down knife crime in Bedfordshire.

-Preventing young people from being drawn into gangs is a big priority and we are tackling this by working with partner agencies and charities, including the Bedfordshire Violence and Exploitation Reduction Unit, to identify young people at risk and help them turn their life around.
+Preventing young people from being drawn into gangs is a big priority and we are tackling this by working with partner agencies and charities, including Bedfordshire’s Violence and Exploitation Reduction Unit, to identify young people at risk and help them turn their life around.

 It is important to show our young people an alternative path and break the cycle of gang violence and exploitation.

-Officers from Boson, our dedicated guns and gangs team, regularly run specialist patrols in the areas most affected by knife crime and the drivers of serious violence, such as drug dealing and gang activity.
+Operation Rowan and Sparkler patrols, run by officers from our Boson guns and gangs unit, regularly run specialist patrols in the areas most affected by knife crime and the drivers of serious violence, such as drug dealing and gang activity.
+As a result we have seen a 37% reduction in serious violence across Bedfordshire.

 As well as a way of enforcing serious or repeat offenders, these patrols also act as a deterrent and give officers the opportunity to engage with young people about gang issues.

-We support Operation Sceptre, a national week of action that gives us the opportunity to highlight the work we are doing to tackle knife crime, by organising weapon sweeps and high visibility patrols, giving educational talks in schools, and engaging with and educating retailers.
+Operation Sceptre, gives us the opportunity to highlight the work we are doing to tackle knife crime, by organising weapon sweeps and high visibility patrols, giving educational talks in schools, and engaging with and educating retailers.

-We are also part of the Bedfordshire Against Violence and Exploitation countywide campaign to raise awareness and reporting on all forms of serious youth violence and exploitation, especially those linked to organised crime and county lines.
+We are also part of the Bedfordshire Against Violence and Exploitation, a countywide campaign that raises awareness and encourages the reporting on all forms of serious youth violence and exploitation, especially those linked to organised crime and county lines.

 There is no place for knife crime within society and we will continue to do what we can to tackle this.